Price Discrimination in International Airline Markets: Data

-While there are clear patterns in how the dynamics of \textit{average} fares vary with the BTI, there is also substantial heterogeneity across flights in how fares change as the flight date approaches.
-To see the heterogeneity in temporal patterns for individual flights that Figure 3 masks, Figure \ref{fig:price_dists} presents the time-paths of economy fares for all flights in our data.
-Specifically, for each flight, we estimate a smooth relationship between economy fares and time before departure using a kernel regression, and then normalize the path relative to the initial fare for that flight.
-Each line is a single flight from our data, and begins when we first observe a fare for that flight, and ends at $1$, the day of the flight.
+While there are clear patterns in how the dynamics of \textit{average} fares vary with the BTI, there is substantial heterogeneity across flights in how fares change as the flight date approaches. {To see the heterogeneity that Figures \ref{fig:jon1} and \ref{fig:jon2} mask, Figure \ref{fig:price_dists} presents a visualization of the time paths of economy fares for all flights in our data.
+Specifically, for each flight, we estimate a smooth relationship between economy fares and time before departure using a kernel regression and then normalize the path relative to the initial fare we observe for that flight.
+Each line is a single flight in our data and is normalized to begin at $1$.
+This heterogeneity, including some flights with non-monotonic prices, motivates the heterogeneity we include in our analysis.}

-For most flights we observe little movement in fares until approximately 100 days before departure.
-Yet, for a small proportion of flights, there are substantial decreases and increases in fares as much as 5 months before departure.
+For most flights, we observe little movement in fares until approximately 100 days before departure.
+Nevertheless, for a small proportion of flights, there are substantial decreases and increases in fares as much as five months before departure.
 Further, by the date of departure, the interquartile range of the ratio of current fare to initial fare is 0.75 to 1.85.
 Thus, 25\% of flights experience a decrease of more than 25\%, while 25\% of flights experience an increase of greater than 85\%.
-The variation in the temporal patterns in fares across flights is attributable to both the across-market heterogeneity in the mix of passengers, and how airlines respond to demand uncertainty.
+The variation in the temporal patterns in fares across flights is attributable to the across-market heterogeneity in the mix of passengers and how airlines respond to demand uncertainty.